 “Data does add up,” says Douglas.
 “The smallest of police departments will take the report and that information gets transmitted upstream and helps with statistics.
 It will determine allocation of resources that get dedicated to solving the crimes.

 “The FTC is a good example.
 I testified before Congress over these issues in 1998.
 No one was paying attention at that point.
 But I’ve watched how the FTC and FBI acknowledge it more every year.”

 If you know the criminal

 The good news is that if you can identify the thief, it’s a local matter.
 “We contact the suspect,” says DiDomenica.
 “It will clearly increase the likelihood of us following through.”

-Shipley believes that it's important for people to overcome their hesitation.
-"Psychologically, telling someone about it is part of the process and will make you feel in control.
+Shipley believes that it’s important for people to overcome that initial hesitation to call the police.
+“Psychologically, telling someone about it is part of the process and will make you feel in control.
 If they make the decision to report, that person may be prosecuted.
 Most of the time in fraud cases people confess.
-There's either evidence or there's not."
+There’s either evidence or there’s not.”

 But will they spend time behind bars?
 Unlikely, says Shipley: “If the person is arrested and goes to court, he usually pleads to a lesser crime to prevent him from going to jail.
 The person will probably get probation and may be forced to repay.”

 It’s up to you to follow up